usnistgov/dioptra/docs/source/tutorials/essential_workflows/part-2.rst

 Step 5: Define Task Graph
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Now we add the task to the graph and bind the parameters.
+Now add the task to the graph and bind the parameters.

 1. In the **Task Plugins** window, select ``sample_normal``.
 2. Click **Add to Task Graph**.
 This auto-populates the YAML with default structure.